Augmenting Multi-Agent Communication with State Delta Trajectory: Results

 The more significant improvements in IS tasks indicate that SDE not only supports information delivery but also enhances agents' understanding of the reasoning processes behind the generated contents.
 This deeper comprehension boosts the overall performance of multi-agent collaboration.

 Moreover, we compare our method on StrategyQA using the same model Qwen2.5-7B-Instruct, under two different settings: information asymmetry and agent workflows.
-Our results show that the agent workflow tasks --- which requires more complex reasoning --- benefits more significantly from our approach.
+Our results show that the agent workflow tasks --- which require more complex reasoning --- benefit more significantly from our approach.
 This also suggests that SDE is particularly effective in tasks that involve more complex reasoning processes.